xaur/decred-news/sources.md

 Other news efforts where we can check for missed stories:

-- Decred Drive by @DecredDragon https://medium.com/@decreddrive
 - bi-weekly video updates by @Exitus https://www.youtube.com/decredchannel
 - https://twitter.com/Decred_News

+Inactive:

+- Decred Drive by @DecredDragon https://medium.com/@decreddrive

 ## Development